helq1116/helq1116.github.io/_pages/about.md

 ---

-Hi, I am Linqiang He, a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).
+Hi, I am Linqiang He (helq@lasg.iap.ac.cn), a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).

 My research primarily explores to understand the past monsoon climates, aiming to inform the future change.
 I utilize state-of-the-art climate models, proxy records, and physical diagnosis.
 I am also intersted in the application of machine learning methods in the climate research.